spacechase0/StardewValleyMods/BiggerCraftables/docs/README.md

-﻿**Bigger Craftables** is a [Stardew Valley](http://stardewvalley.net/) mod which lets content packs add bigcraftables bigger than one tile!
+﻿**Bigger Craftables** is a [Stardew Valley](http://stardewvalley.net/) mod which lets content packs add big craftables bigger than one tile!

 ![](screenshot.png)